chiradeep/netscaler-aws-automation/config/modules/vpx/README.md

 If a VPX dies or is terminated unexpectedly then the ASG will re-create the VPX.
 ASGs are designed to balance between availability zones, so typically one will be launched per AZ (depending on the variable `desired_asg_size`)

 It is assumed that each VPX will require one EIP and that the EIPs are pre-created.
 The list of EIP is supplied in the notification metadata.
 The lifecycle hook lambda function tries to find a free one in this list when a new VPX is launched and it needs to associate an EIP to the client ENI of the new VPX.

+# Notes
+The VPX that is launched is the 1000 Mbps Standard edition (tip: it is controlled by the `product-code` in the `aws_ami.netscalervpx` data source).
+The launch may fail since it is a marketplace AMI and you need to accept the terms and conditions first.
+If it fails due to this reason, you will get an email asking you to subscribe.
+After you subscribe, re-running this terraform config should succeed.